Shintonseg/Cafe-Management-System/README.md

 `ng g m admin` - for generating admin module - (ts).
 `ng g m admin --routing=true` - for generating admin routing module - (module ts + routing module ts).
 `ng serve` - compile angular application and start a development server

+# Docker File
+we can create Docker file for springboot app

+-- Use a base image with Java runtime
+FROM openjdk:17
+-- Set the working directory inside the container WORKDIR /app

+-- Copy the JAR file into the container
+COPY build/libs/Task-management.jar /app/Task-management-app.jar

+-- Specify the command to run the JAR file
+ENTRYPOINT ["java", "-jar", "Task-management-app.jar"]